LyndonFan/exa-data-eng-assessment/DOCUMENTATION.md

 Note the schemas are written in `src/db/schema.py`, which are also used to create the tables for convenience.
 Below we explain their relationship and meaning.

+You can also see the [ER Diagram](ERDiagram.md) for a quick look of the relationships between tables.

 ### Patient

 | Column name       | Datatype | Required | Corresponding FHIR Field                      |